What are the Fines & Penalties for Drunk Driving in Nevada?

-Driving while under the influence of alcohol is very dangerous behavior.
+Driving while under the influence of alcohol is a very dangerous behavior.
 Many people suffer severe injuries, sustain extreme property damage, and even lose their lives as a result of a drunk driver.
 Nevada takes drunk driving very seriously, and depending on the number of previous offenses and the damage the accident caused, a drunk driver can face jail time, fines, and administrative penalties, such as license suspension.

 Nevada’s DUI Laws